apache/seatunnel/docs/en/configuration/filter-plugins/Repartition.md

 ### Description

-Adjust the number of partition for data processing.
-This filter is mainly to adjust the data processing performance, do not do any processing on the Rows.
+Adjust the number of underlying spark rdd partition to increase or decrease degree of parallelism.
+This filter is mainly to adjust the data processing performance.

 ### Options